Founder & CEO

 Rick Christian has had a life-long passion for words and great writing.
 He is the founder and CEO of Alive Literary Agency, with 15 New York Times #1 bestsellers to his credit.
 He launched Alive Literary Agency (formerly Alive Communications) in Los Angeles in 1989 and moved operations to Colorado Springs in 1991.

-Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the New York Times and USA Today to Vanity Fair, Entertainment Weekly, Publisher’s Weekly, and a cover story for Christianity Today.
+Christian’s efforts on behalf of top authors have been widely chronicled in leading newspapers and magazines, from the New York Times and USA Today to Vanity Fair, Entertainment Weekly, Publisher’s Weekly, a cover story for Christianity Today and a feature profile in The Gazette.
 His biography and record of achievement appear in Who’s Who in America.

 Raised in San Diego and a 1977 graduate of Stanford University (communications and creative writing), he also studied at Capernwray Bible School in England and the University of Southern California where he pursued graduate work in professional writing.